Use of a separatory funnel or "How to do an upscale extraction"

 a.
 Place the separatory funnel in an iron ring.
 Remove the stopper and make sure that the stopcock is closed.

 b.
-Add the solution to be extracted.
+Add the solution to be extracted using a short-term funnel.
 Do not fill the funnel more than half at this point.
 Add the washing/extraction solution and place the stopper on top.
 There should still be some room afterwards.

 c.
 Take the separatory funnel out of the ring and hold it tightly at the stopper and the stopcock.
 Invert it slowly and vent (open the stopcock) towards the back of the hood.
 You will hear a kind of whistle when the pressure is released.